 Having a chance to speak with other owners going through the same thing can be beneficial.
 Look for support groups either online or in your community.
 Ask your veterinarian if they know of any groups in the area or get to know the other owners in the oncologist’s waiting room.

 Keeping a Positive Attitude

 Cancer treatment can be hard on patients, so try to keep the time you’re not at appointments as positive as possible.
 When your dog is feeling well enough, try to do activities that your dog enjoys.
 Consult your veterinarian for activities that are suitable for your dog’s current state of health.
-Celebrate progress in his treatment with fun surprises like special outings or a delicious treat.
-If you mope around your dog, he will pick up on it and be in even lower spirits.
+Celebrate progress in their treatment with fun surprises like special outings or a delicious treat.
+If you mope around your dog, they will pick up on it and be in even lower spirits.

 What do you do after the treatment has ended and your dog’s cancer is in remission?
 Your vet will establish a schedule of check-up visits.
 Stick to it!
 If the cancer returns, you’ll want to know right away to start looking at additional treatment options.
 Depending on the type of cancer, there may be certain foods or medications that can slow growth of malignant cells.
 Ask your oncologist for recommendations.

 For many people, dogs are more than just pets.
 These animals have been in their lives for many years and are considered members of the family.
 They have grown together, loved each other unconditionally, and depended on one another.
 It is difficult to lose an animal for any reason, but after the added challenges of battling cancer, the loss may feel overwhelming.
 Allow time to grieve in whatever way feels right.
 Some people believe in holding a memorial service to celebrate their pet’s life, while others prefer to grieve alone.
 There is no wrong way to say goodbye to your dog.